ThinkDataEd/student/docs/unit1/lesson13.md

     100. <strong style="color: red;"> gender </strong>

-16. You will be learning RStudio code to work with data and will be completing RStudio labs throughout the course.
+16. Throughout the IDS course you will be completing RStudio labs and learning RStudio code to work with data.

-17. You can load the menu of labs by typing the following code:
+17. You can load the menu of labs by typing the following code: **>load_labs( )**

-    **>load_labs( )**

-18. The load labs command displays a list of available labs and a selection prompt.
-To select Lab 1A, type number 1 after the selection prompt.
+18. The **load labs** command displays a list of available labs and a selection prompt.
+To select Lab 1A, type the number "1" after the selection prompt.

-19. Next, direct your attention to the plot pane.
-Notice the location of Lab 1A’s presentation.
-If you do not see it, click on Viewer or refresh the page.
+19. Next direct your attention to the plot pane, and notice the location of Lab 1A’s presentation.
+If you do not see it, click on **Viewer** or refresh the page.

 20. Click on the arrows at the bottom right-hand side of the presentation to view each slide.
-Pause on a slide titled “R’s most important syntax.”
-There are 3 boxes, each containing a line of code.
+Pause on the slide titled “R’s most important syntax.”
+You should see 3 boxes, each containing a line of code.

-21. Every time you see a grey box with a line of code, you are to type the code in the console.
+21. Every time you see a grey box with a line of code, you must type the code in the console.
 The output will appear either on the console itself or on the plot pane.

 22. Type in one of the lines of code.
 In this particular case, the output will be a plot.
-Notice that the location of the plot is in the same area of the slides but under the Plots tab.
-You can toggle between the plots and presentation tabs by clicking each tab.
+Notice that the location of the plot is in the same area of the slides, but under the **Plots** tab.
+You can toggle between the **Plots** and **Presentation** tabs by clicking each tab.

-23. You will be completing the first lab, 1A, the next day of class.
+23. You will be completing the first lab, Lab 1A, tomorrow in class.

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-You should continue to collect nutritional facts data using the Food Habits Participatory Sensing campaign on your smart device or via web browser.
+You should continue to collect nutritional facts data using the *Food Habits* Participatory Sensing campaign on your smart device or via web browser.

 ###<p style="background: black; color: white; text-align: center;">**Lab Time**</p>
 It's time to begin learning how to do data analysis on RStudio!
-Before going on to the next lesson, you must complete Lab 1A, Lab 1B and Lab 1C using RStudio.
-The following video will show you how to log in to your RStudio account and how to complete Lab 1A.
+Before going on to the next lesson, you must complete Lab 1A, Lab 1B, and Lab 1C using RStudio.
+The following video will show you how to log in to your RStudio account and complete Lab 1A.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/v3qPfE4ruQA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>